isriam/smartthings-alarmserver/README.md

 There are 6 types of devices you can create:

-* DSC Stay Panel  - (Shows partition status info and provides Stay switch that can be used in routines)
+* DSC Stay Switch  - (Shows partition status info and provides Stay switch that can be used in routines)
-* DSC Away Panel  - (Shows partition status info and provides Away switch that can be used in routines)
+* DSC Away Switch  - (Shows partition status info and provides Away switch that can be used in routines)
-* DSC Panel       - (Shows partition status info, DEPRECATED, see above)
 * DSC ZoneContact - (contact device open/close)
 * DSC ZoneMotion  - (motion device active/inactive)
 * DSC ZoneSmoke   - (smoke device, alarm/clear)

-At a minimum you'll probably want the Stay/Away panels, Contact, and Motion.

 In the Web IDE for Smartthings create a new device type for each of the above devices and paste in the code for each device from the corresponding groovy files in the repo.